halljson/bitfinex-ohlc-import/README.md

 ## Installation

-The script can be run in a virtualenv (via pipenv) or by using the Docker.
-For local development the virtualenv is recommended.
+The script can be run in a virtualenv (via pipenv) or by using Docker.
+For local development, virtualenv is recommended.
 For production deployments the Docker image is recommended.

 ### virtualenv (pipenv)